travelnxt/appacitive-docs/v1.0/index.md

 Sending a Push message
 ------------
 Once you have configured your Push settings in the Portal, you can send a Push by making a simple API call.
-There are mutiple ways you can send a Push.
+There are multiple ways you can send a Push.
 It could be a broadcast, or to a channel or based on a query.

 ###Broadcasting a Push